-It is very simple: we are building a single inductive bus stop charging in Södertälje not only to show it can reduce 60% of energy consumption and lower CO2 emissions compared to a traditional bus, but to study and develop vehicle- and road-side technology.
-It will also give us opportunities to study the need for new business models and its’ attractiveness for users and operators.
+For this project we built a single inductive bus stop charger in Södertälje, not only to show it can reduce 60% of energy consumption and lower CO2 emissions compared to a traditional bus, but to study and develop vehicle- and road-side technology.
+It also gave us opportunities to study the need for new business models and their attractiveness for users and operators.

-The induction technology, electricity transferred without cables or wires, is well known: you find it in electric toothbrushes or in your stove, but it needs to develop further to serve the transport sector with energy.
-This is the first Swedish test in the field with inductive technology.
+Induction technology, electricity transferred without cables or wires, is well known: you find it in electric toothbrushes or in your stove, but it needs to develop further to serve the transport sector with energy.
+This was the first Swedish test in the field with inductive technology.

-Scania and the municipality of Södertälje are cooperating in this project that involves a prototype bus from Scania that will run as a regular public bus line.
-The purpose is to study and evaluate this technology during a longer period of time, 2015 – 2017.
+Scania and the municipality of Södertälje cooperated in this project that involved a prototype bus from Scania that ran as a regular public bus line.
+The purpose was to study and evaluate this technology for a longer period of time, 2015 – 2017.

-Inductive technology does have a great potential: Infrastructure that supports electric vehicles could save approximately 50 million liters of fuel in a fleet of 2000 busses and it reduces costs with 90% when leaving fossil fuels for electricity.
-But todays fleet of electric vehicles rely on batteries and for busses these batteries need to be of great size (that means weight) to last for a whole day.
-If the bus is not filled with people it then carries more weight in battery than people which in the end lead us to more vehicles and more traffic.
-Batteries in itself is also a scarce resource since they contain limited materials such as rare metals and used batteries are difficult to recycle.
+Inductive technology does have a great potential: Infrastructure that supports electric vehicles could save approximately 50 million liters of fuel in a fleet of 2000 busses and it reduces costs with 90% when switching from fossil fuels to electricity.
+But todays fleet of electric vehicles rely on batteries and for busses these batteries need to be of great size (and weight) to last for a whole day.
+Batteries are also a scarce resource since they contain limited materials such as rare metals and used batteries are difficult to recycle.
 Induction needs lighter batteries and therefore less material.
-These batteries also last longer.